-Because the land between the railroad tracks and the river becomes too narrow, it was impossible to continue the trail southward on land past Locust Street.
-To solve this problem, the City of Philadelphia and SRDC have built a 2,000 foot long concrete structure running parallel to the eastern shore of the river from Locust Street to the new stairtower on the south side of the South Street Bridge.
+The land between the railroad tracks and the river becomes too narrow to continue the Schuylkill River Trail southward on land past Locust Street.
+To solve this problem, the City of Philadelphia and SRDC built a 2,000 foot long concrete structure running parallel to the eastern shore of the river from Locust Street to the new stairtower on the south side of the South Street Bridge.

 The Grays Ferry Crescent Fishing Pier is a special feature along the river.
 The pier, originally a fire pier for DuPont Chemical’s Marshal Labs, was in a deteriorated condition and unsafe for use.
 Urban Engineers developed a method to structurally strengthen the pier to allow pedestrian loads.
 Simone-Collins provided amenities to the pier, including a bench and lighting, beckoning trail users out over the river.
 Construction was performed by Seravalli Inc.

 The Schuylkill Banks Bridge Lighting project upgraded and restored the enhancement lighting that was originally installed as part of the City's Millennium Celebration in 1999.
 This includes flood lighting, LED string lighting and pier lights.
 The Walnut Street, Market Street, JFK Boulevard, and SEPTA Bridges fixtures have been refurbished to provide dependable and energy efficient service.
 Design was executed by Burris Engineers.
 Work was performed by Carr & Duff, Inc. This project was funded by a Redevelopment Assistance Capital Program (RACP) grant.

 SRDC has rehabilitated approximately 200 feet of the Schuylkill Banks North End Lower Trail.
 The Lower Trail is an offshoot of the main Schuylkill Trail, near the tidal beach between Vine Street and the Martin Luther King Drive entrance.